red-hat-storage/ocs-ci/docs/usage.md

 > In case you lost your cluster dir, the destroy can be done with
 > `uni-cleanup.sh` script.

 #### Deployment of cluster

-Deployment is moved already to pytest.
 If you would like to deploy new cluster you can run following command:
 ```bash
 run-ci -m deployment --ocsci-conf conf/ocsci/custom_config.yaml \
     --cluster-conf conf/ocs_basic_install.yml \